 dhammer53 emailed me yesterday with a new link for the 50,000 mile American Airlines Visa card after spending $3,000 within 3 months.
 Citi has been cleaning up the 50,000 mile offers quite aggressively, so I’m not sure how long this will last.

 This is better than my affiliate link which offers only 40,000 miles for the MasterCard version.

 4. 40,000 Miles Barclaycard Frontier Airlines

 Million Mile Secrets reader Samuel links to a 40,000 mile Frontier Airlines card after spending $500 within 3 months.
 This is better than the regular offer fro 35,000 after spending $750 within 3 months.

-Unlike other banks, Barclays sometimes will let you submit an application for a credit card but will later tell you that the offer had expired.
-Keep that in mind if you don’t hear back from Barclays ~2 weeks after you applied.
+Unlike other banks, Barclaycard sometimes will let you submit an application for a credit card but will later tell you that the offer had expired.
+Keep that in mind if you don’t hear back from Barclaycard ~2 weeks after you applied.